dominiclet/SMU-LIT-hackathon/README.md

 Lawmatch bridges this gap by intelligently matching financially needy individuals with lawyers who are keen to do pro-bono or low-bono work.

 ## Signing Up
 Clients who have been referred by LAB would be able to sign up for the platform, ensuring we cater to the most appropriate demographic.
+By providing access tokens to our legal partners, we ensure the requirement of being financially needy is certain.

-- Matching Algorithm
+## Matching Algorithm
 - LawMatch uses the following criteria to ensure that our clients are matched to lawyers who best meet their needs:
 - Lawyer’s expertise
 - Budget